numiralofe/fuzzy-sec/pages/resource_management.md

 **Packer & Image Templating**

-Due to the way that the auto-scaling process works at cloud providers (aws/gcloud/azure) and also because its important to keep consistency across datacenter resources we should ideally use the same set of software across all of them, also for some situations (namely auto-scaling actions) its more efficient to have pre installed software components that we need so that they are available on boot time and avoid this way the extra latency that download and install them brings.
+Due to the way that the auto-scaling process works at cloud providers (aws/gcloud/azure) and also because its important to keep consistency across datacenter resources we should ideally use the same set of software across all of them, also for some situations (namely auto-scaling actions) its more efficient to have pre installed software components that we need so that they are available on boot time and avoid the extra latency that download and install them brings.

 To solve the mentioned issues we need to have pre baked base OS images, for that i am including  a process that manages and builds this images using packer (Hashicorp Packer) that allows us to build them.